marcellogalhardo/marcellogalhardo.dev/content/posts/function-properties-in-data-classes-are-code-smells.md

 By using a regular class, you clarify intent, avoid unintended behavior from generated methods, and uphold the principle that **data classes should only hold data**.

+### F.A.Q.

+#### 1. Functions are considered equal if they refer to the same instance.
+You can assign them to a `val`.

+Exactly.
+Data is compared based on their content, not their instance reference.

 ### References

 - [Kotlin Data Classes Documentation](https://kotlinlang.org/docs/data-classes.html)